ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * uuid: "String" (optional)

-### role

-The role that the participant played in the conversation.
-In a call center there are roles: such as: agents, customer, supervisor and specialist.
-In conferences there are roles: host, cohost, speaker, panelist, participant and other roles.
-The role parameter provides the ability to label the role that the part played in the conversation.

-* role: "String" (optional)

-The following values for the role parameter MAY be used:

-  + "agent"
-  + "customer"
-  + "supervisor"
-  + "sme" (for subject mater expert)
-  + "thirdparty"

-Other values for the role parameter MAY also be used.

-### contact_list

-In a contact center scenario, the conversation with this party may be part of a larger effort of contacting a group of parties, individually or perhaps in groups.
-It is sometimes useful to reference the list from which this party was included.
-The contact_list may be used as a label for foreign key reference to the contact list that this party was on.

-* contact_list "String" (optional)

 ## Dialog Object

 The Dialog object references or contains text, audio or video captured from the conversation.